A two-year, 42-credit hour Master of Public Health degree program.

 Program Overview

-The Arkansas Colleges of Health Education Master of Public Health degree will be delivered via distance education with synchronous and asynchronous components.
+The ACHE MPH program will be delivered via distance education with synchronous and asynchronous components.
+The MPH program’s distance education delivery method offers flexibility for students.

 Program Components